 The vision is normally blurred for 7-10 days and then recovers.
 Initially the eye may be slightly overcorrected but this lessens during the first weeks after surgery.
 Vision is typically clear by 2 to 4 weeks.
 Refractive stability can take up to three months.
-Long term results of up to 12 years and published by the St. Thomas' group indicate that eyes after PRK are stable after 12 months with no late detrimental effects.
+Long term results of up to 12 years, published by the St. Thomas' group, indicate that eyes following PRK are stable after 12 months with no late detrimental effects.

-With modern advanced Excimer lasers over 98% of eyes with corrections between +4.5 and -8 will be within +/-1 diopter of zero, allowing patients to see clearly in the distance without the use of spectacles or contact lenses.
-Occasionally eyes can remain slightly over or under-corrected, which is more common with corrections greater than -6 and +3 diopters, and patients may still require use of contact lenses/spectacles.
-These eyes can be retreated to remove any slight residual error after 6 to 12 months.
+With modern advanced Excimer lasers over 98% of eyes, with corrections between +4.5 and -8, will be within +/-1 diopter of zero, allowing patients to see clearly in the distance without the use of spectacles or contact lenses.
+Occasionally eyes can remain slightly over or under-corrected, which is more common with corrections greater than -6 and +3 diopters, and patients may still require the use of contact lenses/spectacles.
+These eyes can be re-treated to remove any slight residual error after 6 to 12 months.

-Sight-threatening complications include significant corneal haze (1%), which is usually transient and resolves after 12 months and is more common in corrections greater than -6 and +3 diopters, night halos (<0.5%), which are rare with modern lasers with large diameter and aspheric/wave-front optimized treatments and infection (very rare, less than 0.1%)
+Sight-threatening complications include significant corneal haze (1%), which is usually transient and resolves after 12 months and is more common in corrections greater than -6 and +3 diopters, night halos (<0.5%), which are rare with modern lasers with large diameter and aspheric/wave-front optimised treatments, and infection (very rare, less than 0.1%)

-Other complications include ocular irritation and pain on opening eyes on waking in the morning.
+Other complications include ocular irritation and pain on opening eyes when waking up in the morning.
 These represent minor symptoms of recurrent corneal erosion syndrome and usually settle within 3 months.
-In about 1 in 100 eyes symptoms persist and it may be necessary to perform a quick, out-patient procedure called anterior stromal puncture to alleviate them if symptoms do not settle by 9-12 months.
+In about 1 in 100 patient eyes, symptoms persist and it may be necessary to perform a quick, outpatient procedure, called anterior stromal puncture, to alleviate symptoms if they do not settle by 9-12 months.

-With PRK, for corrections between +4.5 to -8 diopters and with modern, sophisticated "flying spot" excimer lasers, capable of large diameter wavefront optimized treatments, and competent, experienced, fully-trained surgeons significant and permanent sight threatening complications not correctable with glasses are very rare at less than 0.5%.
+With PRK, for corrections between +4.5 to -8 diopters and with modern, sophisticated "flying spot" excimer lasers capable of large diameter wavefront optimised treatments, and competent, experienced, fully-trained surgeons, significant and permanent sight threatening complications, not correctable with glasses, are very rare at less than 0.5%.

 Laser Assisted In-situ Keratomileusis (LASIK)

-As the surface skin of the central cornea is typically left undisturbed by the LASIK technique, compared to PRK there are short-term benefits in that post-operative pain is much less and eyes are typically comfortable within 12 hours.
+As the surface skin of the central cornea is typically left undisturbed by the LASIK technique, compared to PRK, there are short-term benefits in that post-operative pain is much less and eyes are typically comfortable within 12 hours.
 Visual recovery is more rapid, returning within days rather than weeks.
-Stability of refraction is more rapid although it can occasionally take a few weeks, especially with hyperopic corrections.
+Stability of the refraction is more rapid, although it can occasionally take a few weeks, especially with hyperopic corrections.

 - Free flaps, incomplete flaps